 For the embroidery, I backstitched with DMC glow-in-the-dark floss, then wrapped it with 1 strand of a coordinating color for a little more pop, which is hard to see in the photo.

 For the second pair, I used one of my current favorite fabrics, Washi Tape by Rashida Coleman-Hale.
 My sister is a longtime lover of happy tape so I knew this would be perfect…

-Maybe after I finally get them in the mail and they receive them, I can get a *real* picture — of the boys laying on them!
+Maybe after I finally get them in the mail and they receive them, I can get a *real* picture — of the boys lying on them!